polivbr/dagster-sqlmesh/adr/README.md

 ### 11. Declarative Component Configuration

 SQLMesh Dagster Component provides declarative YAML configuration for SQLMesh projects, following dagster-dbt patterns with Jinja2 templating for external asset mapping and smart default values for improved user experience.

+### 12. Custom Console Injection Pattern

+Custom SQLMesh console (`SimpleRunTracker`) injected into `sqlmesh.context.console` to capture real-time execution events without modifying SQLMesh's internal API.
+This enables precise tracking of which models are actually executed vs skipped.

+### 13. Execution Status AssetCheck Pattern

+Automatic `sqlmesh_execution_status` AssetCheck added to all SQLMesh models, providing clear feedback to users about whether a model was executed or skipped by SQLMesh.
+This integrates seamlessly with Dagster's existing AssetCheck system.

 ## Current Limitations